Read, Watch, Learn

 Racism: Standing in Solidarity

 As we face the racial tensions that are so urgent and critical at this time in our country, we offer here some materials for white people to learn about black history, white privilege and so much more to inform us as we respond in solidarity with knowledge and integrity.
 This is a dynamic document so please check it periodically to see new entries, and please send us materials to include.
-Also, see more about this topic in our recent blogs here.
+Also, see more about this topic in our recent blogs on social justice here.

 Environmental Justice Information & Resources